The Trail • Environmental Data • LNT • Safety • Food Storage • Connectivity • When • Transportation • Direction

 If you see an area sectioned off with flagging tape, give it the respect it deserves – keep as much distance as possible from these areas.
 In windy conditions, stay back from the edge of high cliffs and high sea / surf.

 Unfriendly Dogs in Small Communities:

 Dog owners often leave their animals untethered, especially in small communities where the animal is familiar / friendly to all residents.
-Usually just a trekking pole extended and a shout will deter an aggressive dog.
-If not, and if absolutely necessary, sparingly use your dog attack spray (aka bear or pepper spray, covered in Equipment).
+When walking through communities, be aware of any dogs in your vicinity and in a worse case scenario be prepared to sparingly use your dog attack spray (aka pepper spray, covered in Equipment).
 FWIW, I’ve only ever encountered a few aggressive dogs, and never on the actual trail.
 I’ve had more dogs befriend me and come along for a walk.